 About This Tour

-On this incredible Irish adventure you will experience and learn about both the modern and ancient history of Ireland.
-This 'Giant Irish Adventure Tour' is made up of our award winning 8 day tour plus with the added bonus of experiencing Northern Ireland and the the rugged north west coast.
-On this Vagabond Tour you will travel the length of the famous 'Wild Atlantic Way'.
+On this incredible Irish adventure, you will experience and learn about both the modern and ancient history of Ireland.
+This 'Giant Irish Adventure Tour' is made up of our award-winning 8-day tour plus with the added bonus of experiencing Northern Ireland and the rugged north-west coast.
+On this Vagabond Tour, you will travel the length of the famous 'Wild Atlantic Way'.
 Please see below more details on parts of Ireland you will explore.

 Northern and Northwest Ireland:

 In 2007 Northern Ireland was named as one of the top ten places in the world to visit by Lonely Planet travel guides.
 Not surprising really when you consider the great scenery, fascinating history and political situation, the activity options, and the genuinely warm welcome.
 Plus, of course, for many, it is a completely new area to be explored as the peace has unfolded over the last ten years.
 All the highlights such as Belfast, Derry, The Antrim coastline and the Giant's Causeway are covered – plus plenty of secret places of our own.
 Fans of the Game of Thrones will be treated to see many of the stunning backdrops from the series, which were shot largely in Northern Ireland.
 To check out these scene location click here.

 Heading across to the north-west imagine a country of wild moorland, rugged mountain ranges, and endless unspoiled beaches.
 Counties Donegal, Sligo and Mayo feature some of Europe's least populated regions – at times we will have the landscape all to ourselves as we walk in the hills of Donegal, explore the megalithic tombs at Carrowkeel or walk along silver strand beach in Mayo.
 There are of course a few well-known highlights, like Croagh Patrick, Ireland's holiest mountain and plenty of breathtaking lesser known locations.